In this brief guide, we will look at a borderline personality disorder test, as well as the symptoms of borderline personality disorder.

 Borderline Personality Disorder may be caused by genetic, psychological, physical or environmental causes, and while there is no particular or evidence based causes, there are various theories on what causes borderline personality disorder.

 People with BPD are likely to have problems with a serotonin gene that changes the way that the brain uses serotonin and people with a specific variation in this gene may be more likely to develop BPD, especially if they also have problematic childhoods.

 Serotonin gene variation of this sort was studied in monkeys and it was seen that babies who were raised with nurturing mothers were much less likely to develop BPD-like symptoms or display emotional problems and impulsive or reckless behavior.

 It has also been seen that individuals with BPD have problems in the following brain structures:

-- Amygdala: Responsible for the regulation of emotions, particular the more “negative” emotions, like fear, aggression and anxiety, and may also cause emotional or violent outbursts.
+- Amygdala: Responsible for the regulation of emotions, particular the more “negative” emotions, like fear, aggression and anxiety, and may also cause emotional or physical harmful outbursts.

 - Hippocampus: Helps in the regulation of behavior and self-control, and may also take care of processes of memory and its correlates.

 - Orbitofrontal cortex: responsible for the executive functions of planning and decision-making.

 These problems give grounds to the symptoms commonly seen in Borderline personality disorder, namely impulsive or reckless behavior and emotional outbursts and problems regulating emotions and maintaining relationships.